 Return of Title IV (R2T4) Funds

 Federal regulations mandate a Return of Title IV Funds calculation when a student receiving Title IV financial aid (e.g. Direct Loans) completely withdraws.
-If a student never attends, ceases enrollment or withdraws from all courses in the semester and he/she received federal financial aid, the college must determine if these funds are required to be returned to the appropriate financial aid programs within forty-five (45) days.
+If a student never attends, ceases enrollment, or withdraws from all courses in the semester and they received federal financial aid, the college must determine if these funds are required to be returned to the appropriate financial aid programs within forty-five (45) days.

-The R2T4 calculation may result in a reduction of the student’s federal loan(s) and grant(s) if he/she attended 60 percent or less of the semester.
+The R2T4 calculation may result in a reduction of the student’s federal loan(s) and grant(s) if he/she attended less than 60 percent of the semester.
 The R2T4 calculation is based on the following:

 - The number of days the student attended

 - The total amount of federal Title IV aid awarded, accepted and or disbursed

 As a result, the school and the student may be required to return any "unearned" federal aid received.